 Again, working with Archant, we’ve been able to distribute a number of features from our titles by working with the Features Editors on the country living orientated brands for the Countryside Alliance magazine, My Countryside.

-Of course, brands should be thinking about how to maximise the reach of content in its magazine distribution strategy.
+Of course, any brand should be thinking about how to maximise the reach of content in its magazine distribution strategy.
 This will, of course, depend on the relevance of the content and understanding of your audience.